nornir/nornir.github.io/_sources/usage/buildmanager.txt

 Organizing data for import
 ==========================

 Nornir needs the data to be laid out in a predictable fashion.
-For random reasons <b>no spaces are allowed in nornir folder names!</b>.
+No spaces are allowed in nornir folder names!

 The convention nornir uses is for a directory to exist for the volume with a numbered subdirectory for each mosaic.
 The directory name should contain the section number, and optionally an underscore followed by the name of the section.